 - It is used to treat HIV infection.

-- If you have any of these health problems: Long QT on ECG or low potassium levels.
+- If your child has any of these health problems: Long QT on ECG or low potassium levels.

 - This drug may cause high cholesterol and triglyceride levels.
 Talk with the doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug is not a cure for HIV.
 Be sure your child stays under the care of the doctor.

 - This drug does not stop the spread of diseases like HIV or hepatitis that are passed through blood.
 Be sure needles and other things like toothbrushes or razors are not shared.

 - Use with care in children.
 Talk with the doctor.

 - If your child’s weight changes, talk with the doctor.
 The dose of this drug may need to be changed.